herve4m/quay-collection/roles/quay_org/README.md

 =========

 This role creates an organization in Quay Container Registry.
-In addition, it can creates user accounts, robot accounts, teams, default permissions, applications, and repositories for that organization.
+In addition, it can create user accounts, robot accounts, teams, default permissions, applications, and repositories for that organization.

 Requirements